 What Strata Insurance Covers

-A portion of your strata fee pays into an additional insurance policy to cover the condo or townhouse complex itself.
-In fact, strata corporations are required to obtain and maintain property insurance and liability insurance.
+A portion of your strata fee pays into an additional insurance policy to cover the condo or townhouse complex.
+Strata corporations are required to obtain and maintain property insurance and liability insurance.

-If you’re in a condo apartment building, this strata insurance covers the overall building structure itself, any publicly shared areas attached to the complex, the exterior, landscaping, accessories like garages, playgrounds, pools and fitness centers.
+Suppose you’re in a condo apartment building.
+In that case, this strata insurance covers the overall building structure itself, any publicly shared areas attached to the complex, the exterior, landscaping, and accessories like garages, playgrounds, pools, and fitness centers.

 The same goes for if you’re in a complex of townhomes too.
 The strata insurance still covers some of the overall complex structure itself, any public areas attached to the complex, the exterior landscaping, playgrounds, pools, fitness centers, etc.